 - Proact: Intelligently deal with and intervene in urban events as they happen.

 - Particularize: Integrate multiple data sources (data fusion) for a precise visual representation.

 - Perceive: Unified management and maintenance of IoT devices.

 The most important value of a CIM platform is that it can simulate everything from buildings and infrastructure on the community level all the way to the city level, which can then support urban design, green building construction, smart communities and smart networks, while also monitoring the physical city in real-time as it operates.

 What is the path of urban planning development in China?

-As part of China’s development targets, the 14th Five-Year Plan states that urban renewal actions must promote the adjustment and optimization of urban structures and the improvement of urban living.
-In 2019, the urbanization rate of China’s resident population was 60.6% and the rapid urbanization is expected to continue with the urbanization rate reaching 80% by 2050 – a level which the United States and South Korea have already achieved.
+As part of China’s development targets, the 14th Five-Year Plan states that urban renewal actions must promote the adjustment and optimisation of urban structures and the improvement of urban living .
+In 2019, the urbanisation rate of China’s resident population was 60.6% and the rapid urbanisation is expected to continue with the urbanisation rate reaching 80% by 2050 – a level which the United States and South Korea have already achieved.
 Urban development in China has entered an important period of renewal, shifting from large-scale incremental construction towards a focus on stock quality improvements and incremental structural adjustments.